Serrin/assert.js/README.md

 Added in v1.0.0

-Checks that `condition` is truthy.
+Ensures that `condition` is truthy.
 Throws an `AssertionError` if falsy.

 ````js
 assert(true); // passes